MarkNahabedian/Unification.jl/README.md

 finds the first value of  `variable` in `bindings`.

-`lookupall(::Bindings, ::AbstractVar)` returns a set of all values that are associatwed with the variable in the bindings.
-See the examples below for why there might be more than ove value associated with a variable.
-Unification should fail if there is more than one non-variable value associated with a variable.
+`lookupall(::Bindings, ::AbstractVar)` returns a set of all values that are associated with the variable in the bindings.
+See the examples below for why there might be more than one value associated with a variable.
+Unification will not fail if there is more than one non-variable value associated with a variable.
+Continuation functions should check for this case when looking up values.
+In the future a function might be provided to test for this case.

 `lookupequiv(::Bindings, ::AbstractVar)` finds all values associated with variable and all variables that are equivalent to the subject